eastrong23/Coding-Projects/AB testing in R/README.md

 # A/B Testing in R

 ## Task Description
 You are a team of senior analysts working for the Analytics Department of a consumer lending company.
-The company receives loan applications from consumers, mostly in the range of $20,000–$35,000, and needs to decide whether to approve or reject each of them.
+The company receives loan applications from consumers, mainly in the range of $20,000–$35,000, and needs to decide whether to approve or reject each of them.
 The overall goal of the company is to minimize their losses from bad loans (loans that default) and maximize their profit from good loans (loans paid back on time).
 The company has been facing challenges related to loan approval review effectiveness, as loan officers have been producing high error rates.

 ## Approach
 - Processed and cleaned loan application data.